SkyeX9/Guide-To-Switch-Emulation/README.md

  This will open the yuzu configuration folder inside of explorer.

  Create a folder called "keys" and copy the prod.key you download from [here](https://github.com/emuworld/aio) and paste it in the folder.

+Next, download and install Microsoft Visual C++ 2019 from [here](https://aka.ms/vs/16/release/vc_redist.x64.exe) if you dont have it already installed.

   # Settings
  For settings open yuzu up Emulation -> Configure -> Graphics, Select OpenGL and set it to Vulkan or OpenGL.
 (Vulkan seems to be a bit bad atm)